13 Secrets to Acing Crossword Puzzles

 When you see a question mark, that's your signal to consider a pun or a misdirection as the answer.
 One recent Friday puzzle used the clue "Wasted vacation days?"
 The answer was "booze cruise."
 You can see how you need to think differently about each word in the clue to find the correct answer.

-Here are 11 of the most famous riddles in history.
+Give your grey matter a workout with the most famous riddles in history.